REPORT TO THE FEDERAL REGULATORY AGENCIES

 - National Historic Preservation Act (NHPA) compliance

-"regulate the discharge of dredged or fill material into waters of the United States, including wetlands.
+The Section 404 permit is part of the Clean Water Act.
+Its goal is to, "regulate the discharge of dredged or fill material into waters of the United States, including wetlands.
 Regulated activities include fills for development, water resource projects, infrastructure development, and conversion of wetlands to uplands for farming and forestry."

 So if a wetland or stream is unable to be avoided by a road project, OLE applies for a permit from the Army Corps of Engineers.
 In this permit, OLE staff outlines the effort to avoid the impact and the plan to mitigate for any loss.